 Pagenaud is behind Rossi in points but many were looking behind Pagenaud to Scott Dixon as the next championship contender.
 And why shouldn’t they?

 Dixon is a five-time series champion with 45 wins in American open wheel competition.
 The 2008 Indianapolis 500 champion is one or two Indianapolis 500 wins away from being a serious threat to A. J. Foyt in the Indy car racing G.O.A.T (greatest of all time) discussion.
 Dixon’s won at two of the next three venues INDYCAR visits and is primed to make a run at the top two in the championship.

-The championship battle is closing up between the top four contenders in the championship.
-If current trends are maintained then elbows will be out, tempers will run high and the pressure could cause a meltdown.
+The championship battle is closing up between the top four contenders.
+If current trends are maintained, elbows will be out, tempers will run high and the pressure could cause a meltdown.